Announcing dates for the

 This year a special presentation will be made at 7 PM, just before Dave Weiner’s film show on Friday, June 21.

-Vet Boswell’s granddaughter, Kyla Titus, and David W. McCain will give a short talk on current Boswell Sisters recognition projects including the Boswell Sisters book, the documentary being produced for PBS American Masters, and the major exhibition at the Historic New Orleans Collection.
+Vet Boswell’s granddaughter, Kyla Titus, and David W. McCain will give a short talk on current Boswell Sisters recognition projects including the Boswell Sisters book, the documentary being produced for public television, and the major exhibition at the Historic New Orleans Collection.

 The Boswell family collection that Kyla inherited contains a huge amount of one-of-a-kind personal mementos covering the family history and career of the Boswell Sisters.
 Kyla also possesses home movie footage and audio recordings, some of which do not exist elsewhere.
 The presentation will include short film and audio clips.